ptsteadman/notebook/stories/summer-of-entropy.md

 "Are you Jewish?" asked Chris.
 He looked at her again: obviously she was.

-In college, it had taken Chris a while to realize that the girls who talked to him at parties were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
-Now, in the post-graduate world, he still appreciated their presence in social situations.
+It had taken Chris a while in college to realize that the girls who talked to him at parties were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
+He still enjoyed talking to them at post-graduate world social events.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.

-"Woah, I'm sorry."
+"Woah, I'm sorry.
+Losing your family is really rough."

 "It's okay.
 Are you Jewish?"